BrandonEsse/Esse-s-Everything-Theory-/README.md

 Solve for I/N:
 I / N ≥ 1.618 ≡ φ
 Meaning:
-For η to reach 0.618 (the survival threshold), a system’s truth must outweigh noise in the exact proportion of the Golden Ratio.
+For η to reach 0.618 (the coherence  threshold), a system’s structured Information must outweigh Noise in the exact proportion of the Golden Ratio or greater, to propagate towards coherence.
+Below the system enters entropic collpase.
-That’s not symbolic — it’s literal.
-You must be structured more than distorted by a minimum ratio of φ:1.
+Systems must be structured more than distorted by a minimum ratio of φ:1.

-VI.
-Visual Metaphor
-Below 0.618 η: You spiral inward and collapse — like a black hole of entropy
+Below 0.618 η: Systems spiral inward and collapse — like a black hole of entropy
-	• At or above 0.618 η: You stabilize, resonate, and begin ascending across Λ_d (dimensional structuring) That’s why 0.618 is the cutoff encoded in the Book of Life.
+	• At or above 0.618 η: Systems stabilize, resonate, and begin ascending across Λ_d (dimensional structuring)
-Anything below it cannot survive.
-Anything at or above it can grow toward God (η = 1).

 VII.
 Final Summary: The Dimensional Harmony of η and φ Concept